saribwasee/Jenkins/README.md

 In Jenkins, a build trigger is a mechanism that initiates the execution of a Jenkins job or pipeline.
 Triggers are used to start builds automatically based on various events or conditions.
 There are several ways to trigger builds in Jenkins: which can be configured

+## Jenkins Build Triggers

+- Manual Build Trigger:
+Build Now: You can manually trigger a build at any time by clicking the “Build Now” or “Build” button on the Jenkins dashboard for a specific job.

+- Scheduled Build Trigger:
+Build Periodically: You can schedule builds to run at specific intervals using the “Build periodically” option in the job configuration

+- SCM (Source Code Management) Trigger:
+Poll SCM: If you’re using a version control system (e.g., Git, Subversion), you can configure the job to poll the repository for changes.
+When changes are detected, Jenkins will automatically trigger a build.

+- Webhooks Trigger: Many version control systems and external services support webhooks, which allow them to notify Jenkins when code changes occur.

+- Dependency Build Trigger: Build after other projects are built: You can configure a job to be triggered after one or more upstream jobs have been built successfully

+- Parameterized Build Trigger: You can set up parameterized builds where a build is triggered with specific parameter values.

+- Pipeline Trigger: If you’re using Jenkins Pipelines (defined in a Jenkinsfile), you can use various triggers within the pipeline script itself.
+For example, you can set up a webhook trigger, a schedule trigger, or a manual input trigger as part of your pipeline script.

+- Remote API Trigger: You can trigger Jenkins builds remotely using its REST API.
+This allows you to programmatically initiate builds from external scripts or applications.

+- Plugin-Based Triggers: Jenkins has numerous plugins available that can provide additional trigger mechanisms.
+For example, the “GitHub Webhook” plugin allows Jenkins to listen to GitHub events and trigger builds accordingly.

 - We installing jenkins on docker container

 ```bash